March 24 case management in SIB Church’s case on discovery of documents - Borneo Post Online

-PUTRAJAYA (March 17): The Federal Court has fixed March 24 for another case management in Sidang Injil Borneo (SIB) Church’s case over discovery of documents pertaining to the cabinet’s decision which prohibited the use of the word “Allah” in non-Muslim publications.
+PUTRAJAYA: The Federal Court has fixed March 24 for another case management in Sidang Injil Borneo (SIB) Church’s case over discovery of documents pertaining to the cabinet’s decision which prohibited the use of the word ‘Allah’ in non-Muslim publications.

 Lawyer Bobby Chew, representing the SIB Church and its president Jerry W A Dusing @ Jerry W Pate, and Federal Counsel M. Kogilambigai, appearing for the Home Ministry and government, attended the case management.